Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Introduction

 There is a critical and immediate need to understand the degree to which LLMs are shaping qualitative research processes.
 On the one hand, many researchers may benefit from the inclusion of LLM-based features in qualitative data analysis (QDA) systems, as has been explored in HCI literature~\cite{gao2024collabcoder, jiang2021supporting, overney2024sensemate}.
-However, the recent explosion of work using LLMs to annotate text in ways previously difficult for advanced models~\cite{ziems2024can, bail_can_2024} may risk the excitement of communities of scholars and tool builders without full consideration for potential tradeoffs to the sensemaking process.
+However, the recent explosion of work using LLMs to annotate text in more complex ways than previously possible~\cite{ziems2024can, bail_can_2024} may risk the excitement of communities of scholars and tool builders without full consideration for potential tradeoffs to the sensemaking process.
 In particular, readily available tools that seek to automate the qualitative sensemaking process could decrease the amount of time researchers spend with their participant data, a potential risk to qualitative researchers' depth of understanding.

 Furthermore, the speed of LLM development has outpaced guidance on their ethical use~\cite{baronchelli2024shaping}.
-Most available policies focus on the danger of uploading sensitive information to cloud services~\cite{ollion2024dangers} or text generation in publications~\cite{hosseini2023fighting}.
-The HCI community specifically is contending with the need for developed policies that tackle the challenge of how to use AI ethically in research~\cite{shen2023shaping, aubin2024llms}.
+Most policies currently guiding use focus on the danger of uploading sensitive information to cloud services~\cite{ollion2024dangers} or text generation in publications~\cite{hosseini2023fighting}.
+The HCI community is contending with the need for developed policies that tackle how to use AI ethically in research~\cite{shen2023shaping, aubin2024llms}.
 While guidelines are beginning to emerge, there are no guidelines specific to qualitative work today.

-This work critically reflects on the role of LLMs in qualitative research and offers guidance to researchers considering using LLMs.
-Through our work, we answer the following research questions: \begin{itemize} \item In what ways are LLMs being adopted into qualitative research processes today, and how might they be incorporated in the future? \item What do qualitative researchers say they stand to lose or gain from adopting LLMs into their research processes, and what tensions might arise? \item What are potential models for the ethical incorporation of LLMs into the qualitative research process? \end{itemize}
+This work critically reflects on the role of LLMs in qualitative research and offers considerations and recommendations for researchers considering using LLMs.
+Through our work, we answer the following research questions: \begin{itemize} \item RQ1: In what ways are LLMs being adopted into qualitative research processes today, and how might they be incorporated in the future? \item RQ2: What do qualitative researchers say they stand to lose or gain from adopting LLMs into their research processes, and what tensions might arise? \item RQ3: What are potential models for the ethical incorporation of LLMs into the qualitative research process? \end{itemize}